cal-itp/benefits/docs/README.md

 This website provides technical documentation for the [`benefits`][benefits-repo] application from the [California Integrated Travel Project (Cal-ITP)][calitp].

-Documentation for the `main` branch is available online at: <https://docs.calitp.org/benefits>.
+Documentation for the `dev` (default) branch is available online at: <https://docs.calitp.org/benefits>.

 ## Overview